ncase/blog/src/posts/on-depression.md

 The good news is they work.
 The bad news is they don't work as well as you'd think they may work.

+**[Cipriani et al 2018](https://pmc.ncbi.nlm.nih.gov/articles/PMC5889788/)** is a meta-analysis: a study that collects & combines lots of previous studies (that pass some basic criteria, to minimize a garbage-in-garbage-out situation).
+While meta-analyses aren't perfect, it's usually better for "science communicators" like me to cite meta-analyses over individual studies, to reduce the chance I'm cherry-picking.

-**[Cipriani et al 2018](https://pmc.ncbi.nlm.nih.gov/articles/PMC5889788/)** is a recent meta-analysis (a study collecting lots of previous studies) that investigated 21 different antidepressants.
-The most effective antidepressant, _Amitriptyline_, relative to placebo, had an Odds Ratio of 2.13  — [which converts to](https://www.escal.site/) a Cohen's d effect size of 0.417 — which is "small-medium" according to Cohen's recommendations.
-Or, by our school-letter-grade comparison: **the best antidepressant would take your mental health grade from an F to F+, or C to C+.**
+Anyway: this meta-analysis analyzes 522 trials with 116,477 participants. _All_ 21 antidepressants they studied were better than placebo (a pill that contains no active medicine).
+The most effective antidepressant, _Amitriptyline_, had an "Odds Ratio" of 2.13, [which converts to](https://www.escal.site/) an effect size of 0.417, which is "small-medium" according to Cohen's recommendations.
+Or, by our school-letter-grade comparison: **the _best_ antidepressant would take your mental health grade from an F to F+, or C to C+.**

 From Figure 3 of that paper, you can see that Amitriptyline has the highest estimated effect size, while the side effects are no worse than placebo:

 ![The effect sizes & dropout rates of various antidepressants, vs placebo.](../content/stuff/2026-01/depression/Figure3.jpg "The effect sizes & dropout rates of various antidepressants, vs placebo.")

-Sure, "F to F+" _can_ be lifesaving, but… y'know… that's not a lot.
-And again, this is the effect _on average._ Some people respond _much_ better to antidepressants… while some respond much worse.
+But hang on, _only F to F+_ on average?
+How does that square with people's personal experience that antidepressants have been lifesaving?

+Well, first: the average person has around 1 testicle.

+The punchline being ~50% of people have 2 testicles while ~50% of people have 0 testicles, hence the average is "around 1".
+Likewise, the _average_ effect for the best antidepressant is 0.4 — but some people respond much better to that... and some respond much worse.

+And, second: the belief that things will get better is a powerful thing.
+Unfortunately, the power of hope gets a bad name in medicine: "placebo".

+When you do _any_ intervention — medication, supplements, therapy, lifestyle change, etc — you don't just get `effect of intervention`.
+You get `effect of intervention + effect of placebo + effect of time`.

+And what _is_ the effect of placebo?
+Amazingly, despite researchers having used placebos for decades, it's only recently that we started testing "open-label" placebos: _placebos where we just tell the patient it's a placebo._ We then compare "getting placebo" to "getting nothing".
+The effect size of open placebo, on stuff ranging from pain to depression, is around 0.43. ([Spille et al 2023](https://www.nature.com/articles/s41598-023-30362-z))

+That is: the effect of (placebo vs nothing) is as strong as (the best antidepressant vs placebo)!
+But again, I think "placebo" is an insulting word for the power of hope.
+Hope isn't magic, but it's _measurably_ not-nothing.
+I assert: we shouldn't dismiss such a connection between mental state & physical health.

+But for the rest of this article, I'll only be reporting effect sizes _versus placebo_.
+Just remember that the power of hope gives you an extra +0.4 (like C to C+) for all interventions.

 ---